| Title: | Robust Trimmed Clustering |

 is one that we do not observe a clear increase in the trimmed classification likelihood

-values.
-Moreover, an appropriate choice of parameter alpha
+alpha values.
+Moreover, an appropriate choice of parameter alpha may

 be derived by determining where an initial fast increase of the trimmed classification